asrafaiz7/DASentimental/README.md

 # DASentimental
-### Presenting a tool that retrieves Depression, Anxiety and Stress score
+### Presenting a tool that retrieves Depression, Anxiety and Stress score from a text

 Simply
 <ul>